KRVL

 KRVL (94.3 FM) is a radio station licensed to Kerrville, Texas, United States.
-It broadcasts a mainstream rock format as "Rev FM".
+It broadcasts an active rock format as "Rev FM".
 The station is currently owned by Justin McClure, Angela Krause, and Michael Krause, through licensee JAM Broadcasting, LLC.

 History

 The station was assigned the call letters KERV-FM on June 14, 1982.
 On December 1, 1984, the station changed its call sign to the current KRVL.
 On June 12, 2007, the station was sold to Foster Charitable Foundation, Inc.

 Effective August 2, 2018, Foster Charitable Foundation sold KRVL to JAM Broadcasting, LLC for $250,000.